mathewritter/WeBlog-for-Sitecore-XM/README.md

 ## Releases ##

-WeBlog is released as a Sitecore package, to be installed through the Sitecore Package Installer.
-Releases are available on the [releases page](https://github.com/WeTeam/WeBlog/releases).
+The original WeBlog is released as a Sitecore package, to be installed through the Sitecore Package Installer.
+Original releases are available on the [releases page](https://github.com/WeTeam/WeBlog/releases).

 ## Documentation ##